alegaballo/AML/README.md

 * Working on experimental validation

 ## Technical notes
-This repository contains what we could call "solved exercises".
-Students will work on a different version of each notebook, that requires answering questions, writing code, and commenting results.

 Students will use the EURECOM cloud computing platform to work on Notebooks.
 Our cluster is managed by [Zoe](http://zoe-analytics.eu/), which is a container-based analytics-as-a-service system we have built.
 Notebooks front-end run in a user-facing container, whereas Notebooks kernel run in clusters of containers.
 For this course, we focus on Apache Spark kernel.

 Our Notebooks are configured to use Spark Python API.
 This choice is motivated by the heterogeneity we expect from our students' background.